ForgeRock/end-user-ui/README.md

 5. At the top of the `router/index.js` file, import the new Vue file and ensure that it matches the component that you specified in the route: `import RegistrationSecondFlow from '@/components/mains/RegistrationSecondFlow';`
 6. Make sure that your IDM access.js file is configured properly, based on [these docs](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/#uss-registration).
 You will see a forbidden access error if this file isn't configured correctly.
 7. Assuming you are on the development sever and have used default settings, you should now be able to navigate through two separate registration flows : `localhost:8081/#/registration` and `localhost:8081/#/registrationsecondflow`.

+<a name="how-to-configure-notification-polling"></a>
+### How to Configure Notification Polling

+The End User UI polls for new system notifications every `3000 milliseconds` by default.
+To change the default polling time, follow these steps:

+1) Navigate to `src/components/utils/ToolbarNotification.vue`
+2) Locate the function called `StartPolling`
+3) At the top of the function there is a variable `pollingDelay`
+4) Set the `pollingDelay` (in milliseconds) to adjust the notification polling interval.

+<a name="how-to-configure-rest-call-timeouts"></a>
+### How to Configure REST Call Timeouts

+REST calls in the End User UI time out after `5000 milliseconds` by default.
+To change this timeout, follow these steps:

+1) Navigate to `src/main.js`
+2) Locate the function called `getRequestService`
+3) At the top of the function there is a variable `timeout`
+4) Set the `timeout` (in milliseconds) to adjust the REST call timeout.

+<a name="what-has-changed-with-workflow"></a>
+### What has Changed with Workflow

+With the new End User UI the default workflows in IDM have been updated to make use of `Vue JS` as a framework.
+Previously, these workflows used `JQuery` and `Handlebars`.
+You will need to update any existing workflows to use `Vue JS` in order to use the new End User UI. **Previously formatted workflows are not supported with the new End User UI.**